Media-Smart/flexinfer/README.md

 ## Features
 - Flexible

-  FlexInfer is has a Python front-end, which makes it easy to build a computer vision product prototype.
+  FlexInfer has a Python front-end, which makes it easy to build a computer vision product prototype.

 - Efficient